khalidomari/ML_Project2-Tweet-Sentiment-Analysis/README.md

 The resulting files are pickled and saved in the folder: `/data/embeddings`

 ### Linear Classification
+After the word embeddings have been generated, various linear classifiers can be evaluated.
 `Train_SGDClassifiers.py`: Train linear hinge, modified huber and logistic regression loss classifiers using stochastic gradient descent.
 Hyperparameters are evaluated using grid search.
 `Train_linearsvc.py`: Train a linear SVC classifier using LinearSVC.
 Hyperparameters are evaluated using grid search.